roboseb/js-final-project/README.md

     Seems that what I want to do is somehow much more complicated than that.
 Regardless, I now can use an item to increase black chance to 100% or whatever, but I can't for the life of me just swap the values.
 Gonna leave it as is for now and take a break.

+July 24th, 2022

+    Ran out of vape juice yesterday, and am planning on quitting by not buying any more.
+We'll see how that goes.

+    Also, I think I want to have this project finished by the end of the 27th at the very latest.
+Having a better timeframe should help me keep the scope for this fairly reasonable.
+Four days, here we go.

+July 27th, 2022

+    So the day I ran out of vape juice turned out to be quite the challenge, so I decided to take my little break over the last few days while adjusting to less nicotine.
+Feeling decent today, and I think I have some better ideas to get the game moving.
+Also I hit my forehead on a drive thru sign and might have brain damage.
+Maybe it's the good kind.

+    Changed some very basic functionality early today, and now everything is going well again.
+Fuck react, but when it works it's so nice.
+Gonna fry up some pork today.

 ---To-Do---